AbdurNawaz/Lunar-lander/README.md

 # Lunar-lander
-A reinforcement learning agent learns to play the ggame Lunar Lander
+A reinforcement learning agent learns to play the game Lunar Lander